U.S. News Rankings

 |Ranking score and category|

 Hamilton College is located in Clinton, N.Y., 45 minutes east of Syracuse and 90 minutes west of Albany.
-The college offers a wide variety of unique student clubs on campus, from the cooking club Love ’n Spoonful to the comedy troupe Urban Outwitters.
+The college offers a wide variety of unique student clubs on campus, from The Coloring Book Club to the comedy troupe Yodapez.
 Hamilton also has an active Greek life, with 18 fraternities and sororities on campus.
 The school fields NCAA Division III varsity sports teams and is a member of the New England Small College Athletic Conference.
 All underclassmen are required to live on campus, and about 98 percent of students live in the 27 residence halls.